FusionAuth/fusionauth-example-angular/README.md

 When the Angular app loads, it sends a request to the Express server's `/user` route.
 If there's an Access Token in session storage, the Express server uses FusionAuth's `/introspect` and `/registration` endpoints to get data for the current user; these give us the `token` and `registration` JSON objects seen in the example app.

 If there is no Access Token (or if it's expired), `/user` will instead return an empty object.
-The React components use the existence of `token` (or lack thereof) to determine whether to render the page in its logged-in or logged-out state.
+The Angular components use the existence of `token` (or lack thereof) to determine whether to render the page in its logged-in or logged-out state.

 ### Editing User Data

 All of your FusionAuth users have a `registration.data` object for storing arbitrary data related to the user.
 The example app allows logged-in users to modify `registration.data.userData` by changing its value in the `<textarea>`, but all `registration` information is able to be set in this way.

-When the `<textarea>` is changed, the React client makes a request to the Express server's `/set-user-data` route, which makes a request to FusionAuth's `/registration` endpoint.
+When the `<textarea>` is changed, the Angular client makes a request to the Express server's `/set-user-data` route, which makes a request to FusionAuth's `/registration` endpoint.

-### Future steps
-This should be sufficient to get started; for more ideas on where to go next with your Angular/FusionAuth journey... ***TODO***

-## FusionAuth configuration (by hand)
-Again, remember that all of this is already automated for you as part of the [Kickstart file](kickstart/kickstart.json) that will be executed the first time FusionAuth comes up, and if you ever need to regenerate it, you can delete the Docker volumes (`docker-compose down -v`) to remove them entirely (which will then cause FusionAuth to initialize itself from the Kickstart file on the next startup).

-If you wish to run FusionAuth directly from your machine, ...

-If you prefer to run FusionAuth from a remote server (such as the cloud), ...

-Assuming FusionAuth is running locally on port 9011, go [here](http://localhost:9011/admin) to log in as an admin and configure an asymmetric key, an application, and two users.
-If you have never run FusionAuth locally before, you will need to create an admin user (next).

-### Create the Admin user
-This will only be necessary

-### Create the asymmetric key

-### Create the application

-### Configure the application to use the asymmetric key you created

-### Register the admin user to the application

-### Create a non-admin user

-### Register the non-admin user to the application